Hyperthyroidism during pregnancy: Treatment

 - University of South Florida

-The evaluation and treatment of pregnant women with hyperthyroidism parallels that of nonpregnant women and men, but presents some unique problems.
-There are several important issues that must be considered when hyperthyroidism occurs during pregnancy.
-These include understanding the indications for treatment, the therapeutic options for pregnant women, and the goals of antithyroid drug (ATD) therapy.
+The treatment of pregnant women with hyperthyroidism parallels that of nonpregnant women but presents unique problems.
+There are several important issues to be considered when hyperthyroidism occurs during pregnancy.
+These include understanding indications for treatment, therapeutic options for pregnant women, and goals of antithyroid drug (ATD) therapy.

 The treatment of hyperthyroidism during pregnancy is presented here.
 The clinical manifestations, diagnosis, and causes of hyperthyroidism and other aspects of thyroid disease during pregnancy are discussed separately.
 (See "Hyperthyroidism during pregnancy: Clinical manifestations, diagnosis, and causes" and "Overview of thyroid disease in pregnancy".)